 After analyzing 30 parishes using this approach, the data shows setup ROI in weeks—hours saved weekly.
 Link to our

-church management software booking guide for more.
+Church secretary appointment management guide for more.
 PastorAgenda's one-click Catholic templates make this effortless.

 Online Booking for Catholic Parishes vs Traditional Scheduling